felixlu/awesome-stars/topics.md

 - [langbot-app/LangBot](https://github.com/langbot-app/LangBot) - Production-grade platform for building agentic IM bots - 生产级多平台智能机器人开发平台. 提供 Agent、知识库编排、插件系统 / Bots for Discord / Slack / LINE / Telegram / WeChat(企业微信, 企微智能机器人, 公众号) / 飞书 / 钉钉 / QQ / Satori e.g. Int
 - [lobehub/lobehub](https://github.com/lobehub/lobehub) - The ultimate space for work and life — to find, build, and collaborate with agent teammates that grow with you.
 We are taking agent harness to the next level — enabling multi-agent collaboration, effo
 - [labring/FastGPT](https://github.com/labring/FastGPT) - FastGPT is a knowledge-based platform built on the LLMs, offers a comprehensive suite of out-of-the-box capabilities such as data processing, RAG retrieval, and visual AI workflow orchestration, letti
-- [YaoApp/yao](https://github.com/YaoApp/yao) - ✨ Yao is an open-source engine for autonomous agents — event-driven, proactive, and self-scheduling.
+- [YaoApp/yao](https://github.com/YaoApp/yao) - ✨ Yao is a single-binary runtime to build and run autonomous agents — no Python, no Node.js, just define the role.
 - [FoundationAgents/MetaGPT](https://github.com/FoundationAgents/MetaGPT) - 🌟 The Multi-Agent Framework: First AI Software Company, Towards Natural Language Programming
 - [langgenius/dify](https://github.com/langgenius/dify) - Production-ready platform for agentic workflow development.
 - [reworkd/AgentGPT](https://github.com/reworkd/AgentGPT) - 🤖 Assemble, configure, and deploy autonomous AI Agents in your browser.